vanshika847/human-pose-estimation-using-machine-learning/README.md

 2. Real-time Performance: MediaPipe Pose uses BlazePose, a cutting-edge research model, to achieve high-fidelity pose tracking.
 This solution is optimized for real-time inference, allowing it to run efficiently on a wide range of devices including mobile phones, desktops, and laptops.

-3. Applications: The ability to detect keypoints in real-time is valuable across various use cases such as yoga, dance, fitness applications, and AR.
-These applications can utilize the pose landmarks for:
+3. Potential Applications: The ability to detect keypoints in real-time is valuable across various use cases such as yoga, dance, fitness applications, and AR.
+Fitness and sports motion analysis.
+Gesture recognition for interactive applications.
+Motion tracking in gaming or animation.
+Examples:
 a) Quantifying physical exercises: Ensuring correct form and tracking progress over time.
 b) Sign language recognition: Mapping hand gestures to text or speech.
 c) Augmented Reality (AR): Overlaying digital elements on the human body based on pose data.